Tyler-Elliot/osticket-prereqs/README.md

 -Turn Windows Features On or Off: Locate and click Programs → Turn Windows features on or off.

 -Enable IIS: Check the box labeled Internet Information Services.
-Make sure you also expand World Wide Web Services → Application Development Features and select what you need (e.g., CGI).
+Make sure you also expand World Wide Web Services → Application Development Features and select what you need (CGI).

 -Click OK: Windows will install and enable IIS.
 </p>